dbsrjs/Bouncy_BALL/README.md

 # How to play video games
 - We get all the rubies and we go into the cylinder.

+1. Press the R key to restart the current stage.

 # Play Scene
   ## Start Scene
   ![image](https://github.com/dbsrjs/Bouncy_BALL/assets/124150775/991793b2-a7d7-4a11-bb0d-9ee058ff4a24)